wild-kard/Bitcoin-Core-Tails/3-local-disk-mount.md

 `sudo chmod +x /home/amnesia/Persistent/scripts/startup.sh`

-The specified interal disk should now automount at Log In
+The specified internal disk should now automount at Log In